 For more information on track width and wheelbase, view this article from the VEX Library.

 To control both motors together, the Fork’s motors need to be placed in a Motor Group.

-For more information on building with Motor Groups, view this article from the Knowledge Base.
+For more information on building with Motor Groups, view this article from the VEX Library.

-Follow the steps in this article from the Knowledge Base for general information on how to configure a Motor Group.
+Follow the steps in this article from the VEX Library for general information on how to configure a Motor Group.